floooh/oryol/BUILD.md

 - cmake 2.8.11 or better
 - for **OSX:** Xcode 5.x
 - for **Windows:** VStudio 2013 (Express should work fine)
-- for **emscripten:** a working emscripten fastcomp compile environment
+- for **emscripten:** 'node' must be in the path, and a JRE must be installed
 - for **Android:** the 'ant' Java build tool must be in the path

 ### OSX ###